-- e.
+e.
 Long-Term Care Plan.
 A long-term care plan is currently offered to faculty and their immediate family members.
-Details are available from the Benefits Office. - f.
-Death Benefit If a faculty member who holds an appointment of half-time or more dies while an active employee, their salary is paid up to and including the date of death.
-In addition, the employee's named beneficiary is paid an amount equivalent to one month's salary. - g.
+Details are available on the Benefits website.

+f.
+Death Benefit.
+If a faculty member who holds an appointment of half-time or more dies while an active employee, their salary is paid up to and including the date of death.
+In addition, the employee's named beneficiary is paid an amount equivalent to one month's salary.

+g.
 Yale University Retirement Account Plan (YURAP).
-Retirement benefits for faculty are provided through a 403(b) Defined Contribution Plan.
+Members of the faculty who are eligible for benefits are urged to participate in them.
+Members of the faculty are automatically enrolled in the Yale University Retirement Account Plan (YURAP), a 403(b) Defined Contribution Plan.
 In a 403(b) Defined Contribution Plan both employer and participant know how much will be contributed to the Plan, but cannot know precisely the retirement benefit.
 Such benefit will be affected by the amount of accumulation at the point of retirement, the age of the participant at that time, and the payout option elected, among other factors.
 The most important basis for the payout will be the accumulation, and the most important factor in the accumulation will be the investment return on assets over the accumulation period.

 Eligibility to participate in the plan.
-An eligible employee is an individual who has a faculty or senior research appointment of at least half-time or greater.
+A faculty member with an appointment of at least halftime or greater is eligible to participate in YURAP.
 Upon hire, all faculty as defined by the Plan will be automatically enrolled in YURAP.
 Under YURAP's automatic enrollment feature, Yale will automatically reduce monthly salary by 5% and deposit that amount as a pre-tax employee contribution to YURAP.
 Yale will make a core contribution equal to 5% of salary and a University match equal to 5% of salary to the individual's YURAP account.
 Contributions and Yale's match will be invested with TIAA-CREF, and the individual may specify the investment funds into which they want contributions and Yale's match invested.